getpelican/pelican/docs/settings.rst

         }

    ..
 Note::
-      The dictionary defined in your settings file will update this default one.
+      The dictionary defined in your settings file will replace this default one.

 .. data:: OUTPUT_PATH = 'output/'